micahwoods/micahwoods.github.io/_posts/2019-03-19-half-aerified-greens-other-interesting-informative-matters.md

 ![playing golf on a snowy day](/img/snow_chubu.jpg)
 <small><strong>Golf during a snow squall in the Chubu region of Japan </strong></small>

-When a golf course is selling a product---a round of golf---and customers want to purchase that product, and their purchase and use of that product doesn't cause irreperable harm to the golf course ... well, what can you do?
+When a golf course is selling a product---a round of golf---and customers want to purchase that product, and their purchase and use of that product doesn't cause irreperable harm to the golf course ... well, what should you do?
 There are a lot of ways to produce the desired conditions.